 “There is mass confusion among Rachels here.
 Researchers reported that this and two other Rachels married William Brown in Monroe Co., W.Va.
 The others were this Rachel’s niece, Rachel (Frederick, Jacob) and her cousin Rachel (Jacob).
 Present evidence is sufficient to determine that this Rachel married Elijah Wood.
 We are unable to determine now which of the other Rachels married William Brown.
 To further complicate things, Elijah Wood married, second, Rachel Louisa McGraw prior to the 1870 census.”

 [Source: The Honaker Family in America, 5 October 2001 Supplement, Chapter 3 – Frederick Honaker]

-Rachel’s father Frederick HONAKER left a will (images 149 and 150) naming all of his children, several being under age.
-He wrote his will on 20 [or 30] November 1824.
-It was presented in December Court 1824 and proven in January Court 1825.
-Rachel married Elijah WOOD on 4 January 1825 [line 6].
-The following month Elijah and Rachel WOOD sold her part of her father’s estate as seen in:
+Rachel’s father Frederick HONAKER left a will naming all of his children, several being underage.
+He wrote the will in November 1824.
+The date is not legible and is either the 20th or the 30th.
+It was presented in December Court 1824 and proven in January Court 1825.1

 Monroe County, (West) Virginia Deed References:

 1825 Elijah & Rachel Wood to Andrew and George Beirne Deed Bk H pg 218

 The description says land only.

 Rachel Honaker Wood’s brother Jacob sells land in 1825 to Andrew and George Beirne in Deed Bk H pg 219 Int Frederick Honiker Land